-Happy Independence Day from all of us here at the SEI.
-I'd like to take advantage of this special occasion to keep you apprised of a new technical report from the SEI.
-It's part of an ongoing effort to keep you informed about the latest work of SEI technologists.
-This report highlights the latest work of SEI technologists in the fields of insider threat.
-This post includes a listing of the report, authors, and links where the published reports can be accessed on the SEI website.
+Happy Labor Day from all of us here at the SEI.
+I'd like to take advantage of this special occasion to keep you apprised of some recent technical reports and notes from the SEI.
+It's part of an ongoing effort to keep you informed about our latest work.
+These reports highlight the latest work of SEI technologists in architecting service-oriented systems, operational resilience, standards-based automated remediation, and acquisition.
+This post includes a listing of each report, author/s, and links where the published reports can be accessed on the SEI website.

 Background: Over the past decade, the U.S. Air Force has asked the SEI's Acquisition Support Program (ASP) to conduct a number of Independent Technical Assessments (ITAs) on acquisition programs related to the development of IT systems; communications, command and control; avionics; and electronic warfare systems.
 This blog posting is the latest installment in a series that explores common themes across acquisition programs that we identified as a result of our ITA work.
 Previous themes explored in this series include Misaligned Incentives, The Need to Sell the Program, and The Evolution of "Science Projects."This post explores the fourth theme: common infrastructure and joint programs, which describes a key issue that arises when multiple organizations attempt to cooperate in the development of a single system, infrastructure, or capability that will be used and shared by all parties.